By Dr. Rita Khanna

 In the deeper realms of the mind, this conflicting and frustrating matter does not die but remains alive and later manifests in various pathological symptoms.
 The repressed desires, wishes, and situations remain in the form of symbols in the unconscious mind.
 During the Yoga Nidra, the instructor asks the practitioner to visualize certain symbols and images with a witnessing attitude.
 If the symbols and images are selected properly, then they are following the symbols of the unconscious.
 An abstract association is created between the guided imagery and the associated repressed experiences of the unconscious.

 Several examples from the past indicate that creativity is a characteristic of a relaxed and calm mind.
-Whether it be Newton, Einstein, and Mozart, all made significant and vital contributions to the field of creativity when they allowed themselves to relax deeply enough for the images and forms of their unconscious mind to manifest as solutions to their particular problems.
-Regular practice and benefits of Yoga Nidra help in making a bridge between the conscious and unconscious mind.
+Whether it be Newton, Einstein, and Mozart all made significant and vital contributions to the field of creativity when they allowed themselves to relax deeply enough for the images and forms of their unconscious mind to manifest as solutions to their particular problems.
+Regular practice and benefits of Yoga Nidra helps in making a bridge between the conscious and unconscious mind.
 Slowly one becomes tuned with the unconscious workings, and then the power of creativity automatically awakens.

 Enhances Memory and Learning Capacity